open-amt-cloud-toolkit/docs/docs/General/buildRPC.md

 **To run the application and connect the managed device:**

-1. On the managed device, open a Terminal (Linux) or Powershell/Command Prompt as Administrator(Windows) and navigate to the directory containing the RPC application.
-Run RPC with the following command to activate and configure Intel&reg; AMT.
+1. On the managed device, open a Terminal (Linux) or Powershell/Command Prompt as Administrator (Windows).

+2. Navigate to the directory containing the RPC application.

+3. Run RPC with the following command to activate and configure Intel&reg; AMT.
 It will take 1-2 minutes to finish provisioning the device.

 - Replace [Development-IP-Address] with the development system's IP address, where the MPS and RPS servers are running.
 - Replace [profile-name] with your created profile from the Web Server.
 The RPC application command line parameters are case sensitive.